fracpete/bbb-render-docker/README.md

 ```

 **NB:** `-v` maps a folder from the host into the container.
 You need this
-for the presentation download and conversion.
+for downloading the presentation and converting it into a video.

 ### Scripts